 Nights — and days — get cool here, so we like to keep sweatshirts in the car at all times.
 Easier said than done!
 My teenage boy has now ventured into the men’s department.
 And did you know that no one carries hoodies anymore?
 I found zero sweatshirts in my searching.
 Now to scour some online sales.

 I also checked everyone’s feet for sandal/croc access and made sure that everyone had what he needed in terms of summertime footwear.
 My big boy is outgrowing shoes faster than you can say BigFoot.

 6. Buy Health & Safety Supplies

 I don’t know about you, but our family gets a summer cold every year.
 I’m hoping I can prevent it this year.
-I loaded us up with a supply of multi-vitamins to fill in the gaps as well as a box of EmergenC, my favorite source of vitamin C, besides fresh fruit and vegetables.
+I loaded us up with a supply of multi-vitamins and OTC remedies to fill in the gaps as well as a box of EmergenC, my favorite source of vitamin C, besides fresh fruit and vegetables.

 I’ve also replenished our bandaid supply and am keeping my eye open for sales on other first aid items.
 I can’t guarantee that no one will get sick or hurt, but I can do my best to offset the effects.